shortintern2020-B-frontier/TeamA/README.md

 * 2020/09/10: Finish development and deployed

 ##  4. <a name='QuickStart'></a>Quick Start
-Before run the code, you have to install some package and frameworks.
+Before run the code, you have to install some packages and frameworks.
 Please refer the requirement.

 First, clone this repository.